 If an accommodation is granted but a continued illness/emergency prevents you from meeting the requirements of your accommodation, you must repeat the missed term work procedure to request additional accommodations.
 Please make it clear in your subject line that you are requesting a second accommodation.
-Note that in the case of a missed make-up test, an opportunity to write a second make-up test may not be provided.
+For example, if you are given an extension but are still sick and need more time, or if you miss a make-up midterm, you must submit another request 'Missed Term Work Accommodations' form and declare your extended absence on ACORN.
+Note: In the case of a missed make-up test, an opportunity to write a second make-up test may not be provided.